Should you sell your home without an estate agent?

 What are the steps of selling your home yourself?

-If you are not using an estate agent, it will be best if you first survey the market and do your research before determining the asking price.
+If you are not using an estate agent, it will be best to survey the market first and do your research before determining the asking price.
 You do not want to undervalue or overvalue your home.
 You can get 3 or 4 estate agents to value your home.
 By doing so, you will get a clearer idea of what your home is likely to sell for.

 Your asking price should be 5% to 10% more than the price you want to sell your home fall to allow room for negotiation.